xavigonz2020/intro-r/README.md

 # intro-r
+Este es una introduccion a R.
-Este es una introduccion a R
+Este no es una introduccion a R.